Browsing all posts tagged useful-tool

 --sort=path

-I placed the file (named .ripgreprc) in my home directory, and then referenced it by setting up an environment variable (RIPGREP_CONFIG_PATH).
+I placed the file (named .ripgreprc) in my home directory, created an environment variable named RIPGREP_CONFIG_PATH, and then assigned to that variable the path to the config file.
 Lots of stuff appears to be moving to Rust for performance, and I'm thoroughly impressed with how fast this searching tool is.
 Be sure to check it out.

 Linting With Ruff